encukou/abi3/PEP.rst

 :pep:`384` defined a limited API and stable ABI, which allows extenders and embedders of CPython to compile extension modules that are binary-compatible with any subsequent version of 3.x.
-In theory, this brings many advantages:
+In theory, this brings several advantages.

-* A module can be built only once per platform and support multiple versions of Python, reducing time, power and maintainer attention needed for builds (in exchange for potentially worse performance).
+A module can be built only once per platform and support multiple versions of Python, reducing time, power and maintainer attention needed for builds (in exchange for potentially worse performance).

-* Binary wheels using the stable ABI work with new versions of CPython throughout the pre-release period, and can be tested in environments where building from source is not practical.
+Binary wheels using the stable ABI work with new versions of CPython throughout the pre-release period, and can be tested in environments where building from source is not practical.

 Also, if generators like Cython support the stable ABI, some projects could offer stable-ABI wheels *in addition* to specific-ABI ones, in order